giuseppeg/style-sheet/README.md

 This method returns an ordered StyleSheet that exploses two methods:

-* `getTextContent` to get the atomic CSS for the rules that have been resolved
+* `getTextContent` to get the atomic CSS for the rules that have been resolved.
-* `flush` to `getTextContent` and clear the stylesheet - useful when a server deamon is rendering multiple paegs.
+* `flush` to `getTextContent` and clear the stylesheet - useful when a server deamon is rendering multiple pages.

 ```js
 import { StyleResolver } from 'style-sheet'